forio/julia-studio/linux-build.md

 # Package for distribution

-Continuing from after the `make install` command above, we'll use the `js_unixdeploy.sh` script to create a self-contained Julia Studio directory that includes the Qt 5.1 libraries.
+Continuing from after the `make install` command above, we'll use the `deploy.sh` script to create a self-contained Julia Studio directory that includes the Qt 5.1 libraries.

 ```bash
 ./scripts/deploy.sh build/julia-studio-linux-x86_64